Selling a house in negative equity can be a challenge

 What is negative equity?

-Before I go into what happens if you have negative equity in your house, it’s important to make sure what the meaning of negative equity is.
+Before I go into what happens if you have negative equity in your house, it’s important to make sure you know the meaning of negative equity.

 But what is equity?